propelorm/Propel2/documentation/documentation/06-transactions.markdown

 ## Why Is The Connection Always Passed As Parameter? ##

-All the code examples in this chapter show the connection object passed a a parameter to Propel methods that trigger a database query:
+All the code examples in this chapter show the connection object passed as a parameter to Propel methods that trigger a database query:

 {% highlight php %}
 <?php
-$con = Configuration::getInstance()->getConnection(AccountPeer::DATABASE_NAME);
+$con = Propel::getConnection(AccountPeer::DATABASE_NAME);
 $fromAccount = AccountPeer::retrieveByPk($fromAccountNumber, $con);
 $fromAccount->setValue($fromAccount->getValue() - $amount);
 $fromAccount->save($con);